oddbird/oddsite/content/talks/no-grid-system.rst

   (the creator of `Susy`_)
-  will show you the history of web layout, how grid systems work, and practical tip to avoid using them.
+  will show you the history of web layout, how grid systems work, and practical tips to avoid using them.
   For those few cases where a grid really is required, we'll talk about the best ways to roll your own, so you're not relying on a bloated library to make decisions for you.